Uniswap/docs/docs/V3/reference/interfaces/IUniswapV3PoolDeployer.md

 A contract that constructs a pool must implement this to pass arguments to the pool

-This is used to remove all constructor arguments from the pool enabling pool addresses to be computed cheaply without storing the entire init code of the pool.
+This is used to avoid having constructor arguments in the pool contract, which results in the init code hash of the pool being constant allowing the CREATE2 address of the pool to be cheaply computed on-chain

 ## Functions
 ### parameters
 ```solidity
   function parameters(
   ) external returns (address factory, address token0, address token1, uint24 fee, int24 tickSpacing)
 ```
 Get the parameters to be used in constructing the pool, set transiently during pool creation.